 All other revenues and expenses that do not result from the Causeway's ongoing operations are considered to be non-operating.
-Non-operating items include but are not limited to investment earnings, interest expense, and grants.
+Non-operating items include but are not limited to investment earnings, interest expense, subsidy payments and hurricane expenses, if any.